atomwares/atom/README.md

 $app->run();
 ```

-You may run script using the built-in PHP server:
+You may run the script using the built-in PHP server:
 ```bash
 $ php -S localhost:8000
 ```